Rice Bran Is a Dietary Powerhouse, Providing Many Key Nutrients

 Rice bran should be part of your regular diet, unless you have some sort of allergy or sensitivity to any part of rice, which is exceedingly uncommon.
 You may be wondering if rice bran is gluten free?
 Even though rice is a grain, rice and rice bran are gluten free, so you do not have to be concerned if you have issues with gluten, such as having celiac disease or inflammatory bowel disorder.

 If you do not want to give up white rice, but want to take supplemental brown rice, then make sure that the rice bran powder has been stabilized to prevent it from oxidizing and going rancid.
-In that case, or even if you do regularly consume brown or other whole-grain rice, Daily Brain Care is your go-to source for getting a high-quality stabilized rice bran to give you regular functional and supportive benefits from this amazing food.
+In that case, or even if you do regularly consume brown or other whole-grain rice, Daily Brain Care, which also includes aloe polysaccharides, is your go-to source for getting a high-quality stabilized rice bran to give you regular functional and supportive benefits from this amazing food.
 You only need a couple of grams per day to support you.

 Enjoy rice bran as part of your overall approach to optimal health!